 Build a strong resume that paints you as a leader with a firm hand on the tiller and the capacity to manage tough challenges.
 You need a document that shows you’re aware of the state of the library sector, and proves your commitment to not only surviving, but adapting to digital changes.
 Our library director resume sample shows a candidate who’s not quite ready to close the book on libraries just yet.
 That candidate could be you, with a detailed and thoughtful rewrite.

 There’s nothing like the smell of old paper, but in the modern age you have to face the fact that most job applications are purely digital.
 Gone are the days of fine linen paper and cover letters on embossed letterhead.
 Now resumes are submitted using online forms, email, applicant tracking systems, and a host of other digital technologies that make the process faster and easier, but also create a number of pitfalls.

 Avoid problems with digital job submission systems by keeping your resume layout as simple as our library director resume sample.
 The majority of online form boxes don’t support rich text or Word formatting.
 This can break formats such as bullet points.
 To clean up your resume after it’s been pasted into a text box, you can simplify by replacing bullets with prefacing dashes and replacing bolded headers with all capital letters.
 Make sure each of those form boxes includes the information employers want to see: skills such as program development, departmental oversight, and acquisition of materials.

-Turn the next page in your career, and take control of the twists and turns of your job search to write the next chapter in your personal development.
+Turn the next page in your career and take control of the twists and turns of your job search to write the next chapter in your personal development.
 Think of your resume as the chance to tell your professional story.
-It’s easy to to let our library director resume sample guide you in developing a riveting resume readers just can’t put down.
+It’s easy to let our library director resume sample guide you in developing a riveting resume readers just can’t put down.